|

 recipes once you have tried it.

-2 small Cornish game hens or 2 large chicken breast halves
+Lemon-Rosemary Game Hens 2 small Cornish game hens or 2 large chicken breast halves2 Tbs (30 ml) olive oil

 2 Tbs (30 ml) fresh lemon juice